-Case 3 – Destroyed Harman / Kardon PM-655 Integrated Amplifier
+Case 3 – Harman / Kardon PM-655 Integrated Amplifier

-This sad case came to me in February, 2018.
+This case of bad repairs came to me in February 2018.
 My customer bought this new from Vince Ross Audio, back in the day.
 It worked well for years until it developed a fault.
-The owner went back to Vince Ross, to see who he recommended.

-Vince used a particular repairer, many of you may know of him.
-This repairer, with a German name, fixed a lot of gear, sometimes successfully, other times not.
+Vince used a particular repairer with a German name, many of you may know of him.
+He worked on a lot of gear, sometimes successfully, other times not.
 This sad case falls into the not category.
-I should point out that Vince is a lovely guy and I’m sure he recommended this repairer in good faith.
-This repairer also probably did some good work at one point.
-I don’t know how it came to this.
+I should point out that Vince is a lovely guy and I know he recommended this repairer in good faith.
+I’m sure this repairer did good work at one point, I don’t know how it came to this.